-We're developing our live chat service to help you contact us more directly online.
+We're making our live chat service better to help you contact us more easily.

 When you contact us, we promise we will